alpaka-group/alpaka/doc/markdown/user/Introduction.md

 The *CUDA* API is a higher level part of the programming model which allows to access and execute code on GPUs from multiple host languages including C++.
 The *CUDA* C/C++ language on the other hand is a mid level construct based on standard C++ with some extensions for accelerator programming and limitations in the supported constructs.
-For example, throwing and catching exceptions as well as runt-time type information (RTTI) are not supported.
+For example, throwing and catching exceptions as well as run-time type information (RTTI) are not supported.
 *CUDA* C/C++ is compiled to a low level virtual instruction set called PTX (Parallel Thread Execution).
 The PTX code is later compiled to assembler code by the GPU driver.